 On August 20, 1942, Elise Bensinger had to leave Gőppingen together with 16 other Jewish men and women and was taken on August 22 from Stuttgart to the ghetto concentration camp of Theresienstadt, where she met her uncle Max Hirsch again.
 It can be assumed that his early horrible death must have affected her deeply.
 Even though most of the internees of the group from Gőppingen remained in Theresienstadt for the time being, Elise Bensinger, Pauline Geschmay, Rosa Bűhler and Emil Hilb (see Stumbling Stones biographies) were transported on September 29 of the same year to the extermination camp of Treblinka.
 But the date on which they were murdered there is not known.

-Other close members of Elise's family who also died at the hands of the Nazi murderers or due to the horrible living conditions caused by Nazis are: her sons Max and Kurt, her daughter-in-law Irma, her uncle Max Hirsch, and her cousins Elsa Hirsch, Pauline Mendle, née Hirsch, as well as her cousins Hermann Hirsch and Josef Stern.
+Other close members of Elise's family who also died at the hands of the Nazi murderers or due to the horrible living conditions caused by the Nazis are: her sons Max and Kurt, her daughter-in-law Irma, her uncle by marriage Max Hirsch, and her cousins Elsa Hirsch, Pauline Mendle, née Hirsch, as well as her cousins Hermann Hirsch, Josef Stern (Stumbling Stone in Neu-Ulm) and Milton Bauland.